Reggie Mantle: Interests and personality

 Reggie Mantle's chief characteristics are his love of sarcasm and practical jokes, his vanity, his athletic abilities, and his interest in dating multiple women.

 Reggie is a naturally gifted and talented athlete who excels at nearly every major sport, including football, baseball, and basketball, along with more obscure sports such as cross country running and Kung Fu.
 He often works as a surfing or skiing instructor.
 Sometimes, if his skills are not enough to secure victory, Reggie cheats, and he often shows little team spirit.
 Once in a while, Reggie tries to win competitions on a technicality by pulling out a rulebook.

 The most common accessories associated with Reggie are the mirror and the comb.
 A lot of jokes in the comics are about his vanity, earning him the nickname "Reggie 'I-Love-Me' Mantle".
 Somewhat of a fashion plate, Reggie is the character who most frequently experiments with his hairstyle to match current trends.
 These looks have lasted months (rather than been contained within a single story) and have included several incarnations of sideburns, pomaded, short, shaggy, and even a ponytail in the early 1990s.

-Reggie, along with Archie and Jughead, is one of the founding members of the band The Archies.
-Reggie is a bassist for The Archies and occasionally lead guitarist after Archie, and thinks of himself as the most important and talented member of the group—and has gone to great lengths to prove it, such as hiring groupies to scream his name during concerts.
-Reggie has also demonstrated skill in singing, acting, and piano-playing.
+Reggie is one of the founding members of the band The Archies, serving primarily as their bassist and occasionally as lead guitarist.
+He views himself as the most important and talented member of the group—and has gone to great lengths to prove it, such as hiring groupies to scream his name during concerts.
+Reggie has also demonstrated skill in singing, acting, and piano.

-His sharp, quick wit has led him to working part-time as a stand-up comedian at a Riverdale comedy club, and hoping to perform professionally someday.
-In spite of his evident upper-middle class status, he is remarkably cheap, and the first time his schoolmates remember him inviting them to a party, he had filled the room with vending machines from which to obtain the party food.

 Reggie is Riverdale High's resident prankster.
 It is not unusual for Reggie's practical jokes to backfire.
 His pranks are usually meant to embarrass his victims rather than physically hurt them.
-When he tries to humiliate Chuck Clayton during a sledding contest, Reggie digs a pit for Chuck to fall into when he landed.
-Reggie fills the pit with sawdust to soften the blow, adding crankcase oil to make it stick and covering it with snow to conceal it.
+Reggie's sharp, quick wit has also led him to work part-time as a stand-up comedian at a Riverdale comedy club; he has expressed interest in pursuing a professional comedy career.
+In spite of his evident upper-middle class status, he is remarkably cheap, and the first time his schoolmates remember him inviting them to a party, he had filled the room with vending machines from which to obtain the party food.

 Reggie likes to chase girls, delighting in the pursuit, but is not usually interested in having a serious relationship with one girl.
-Reggie likes to play the field, and openly announces himself 'a true practitioner of the art'.
+Reggie likes to play the field, and openly describes himself as "a true practitioner of the art".
 He has expressed horror at the idea of being tied down to one solitary female, saying that, "having one girl is like having one peanut, one potato chip."